bogdanparvu18/msc-graduate-project/README.md

 #### Phase 7 — Diagnosis engine

   This is a typed inference layer that produces a diagnosis object which contains: diagnosis classes, extracted evidences, signal extraction, candidate diagnoses and scoring for it.
 I also add an uncertainty logic into the model to enhance the trust and safety and reduce the overconfidence.
-In this section the diagnosis engine that converts grounded multimodal evidence and question-answering outputs into structured incident diagnoses, confidence scores, affected scope, and candidate remediation paths using based on advanced reasoning.
+In this section the diagnosis engine that converts grounded multimodal evidence and question-answering outputs into structured incident diagnoses, confidence scores, affected scope, and candidate remediation paths using advanced reasoning.
-  At this time of the project I propose a JSON object simiar with this one as the output of the model.
+  At this time of the project I propose a JSON object similar with [this one](output_p7.json) as the output of the model.

 #### Phase 8 — Guarded remediation recommendation

+  Phase 8 responds to the operator question on "What's the next action after the issue has been detected" and implements a guarded remediation layer that maps structured diagnoses to approved runbooks such as action playbooks, ranks candidate remediation steps by confidence and risk, applies policy-based safety checks and approval rules, and outputs constrained, operator-ready recommendations with required preconditions, post-checks, and rollback guidance before any execution.
+Depending on the stage of the project at the time of the presentation, part of this section might remain for future research and implementation.
+  The plan is to have the input from Phase 7 and produce a confident output that contains proposed resolution actions that an operator should take to resolve the detected problem.
+In networking area, before recommending anything, an action should be tested whether it is even valid, what is the effective risk of implementing it and the blast radius (dimension of the potential impact).
+In real world applications, a policy risk/action table should result from this section after implementation:

+  - medium risk + production edge → human approval required
+  - high risk + low confidence → blocked
+  - multi-cause uncertain → operator review only
+  - very low risk evidence-collection action → can be auto-executed (later stage/other automation triggered)

+## Implementation

+The proposal is to implement this project in Python but using a very Clojure-like Declarative and Data Oriented styles which are both modern ways of managing the project.
+This effectively means that Python code will account the below rules:

+  - plain data objects for all pipeline state
+  - functions mostly pure that allows data transformations
+  - avoid deep OOP hierarchies
+  - represent diagnosis/action logic as data tables and transformations
+  - treat each phase as a data pipeline